GOP senators set summer deadline on Congress’ policing bill | WTOP

 “I think if it’s going to happen, it’ll happen before the July break,” said Sen. Lindsey Graham, Scott’s fellow South Carolina Republican and another negotiator.

-Neither senator explained why they’d targeted June as the pivotal month in talks that became serious in April but have produced no tangible product.
+Neither senator explained why they’d targeted the next few weeks as pivotal in talks that became serious in April but have produced no tangible product.
 But historically, it gets harder for Congress to resolve controversial issues as an election year approaches and each party seeks issues to use in upcoming campaigns.
 Republicans hope to win House and perhaps Senate control in the 2022 elections.

+“I hope it’s not being considered an ultimatum,” said Hilary O. Shelton, a senior vice president of the NAACP and director of the organization’s Washington office.
+“I hope it’s to push their fellow Republicans and say, ‘Let’s take care of this.'”

 Floyd’s killing triggered the country’s most widespread racial justice demonstrations in years.
 The Democratic-run House approved legislation in March exposing individual police officers to civil suits, banning chokeholds and establishing a national registry of misconduct by officers, but the measure has stalled in the Senate as Republicans have sought more moderate steps.